Skip to main content

 8 mentions Positive Neutral Negative

-The graphics of *I Know a Tale* are described as colorful and visually appealing, featuring nice artwork and high-quality full motion video.
-However, the overall graphical presentation feels dated, resembling hidden object games from around 2010, with low-resolution formats and a lack of modern features.
-While the visuals are generally praised, the poor English translation and subpar acting detract from the experience.
+The graphics of *I Know a Tale* are described as colorful and visually appealing, with high-quality full motion video (FMV) that enhances the overall aesthetic.
+However, the game's graphical presentation is considered somewhat dated, resembling hidden object games from around 2010, and the acting in the FMV is criticized for being subpar.
+Overall, while the artwork is praised, the game's graphics do not fully meet modern standards.

 • “As you can tell from the screenshots on the store page, the artwork of [i]I Know a Tale[/i] looks very nice and colorful.”